Manual Machining

 part zero

-The starting point of X, Y, and Z coordinates for a specific workpiece.
+The starting point of Cartesian coordinates for a specific workpiece.
 Part zero acts as a reference point for all part dimensions.

 precision machinist square

 An L-shaped tool that a machine operator can use to align square or linear workpieces.
-Precision machinist squares are less exact than indicators.
+A precision machinist square is less exact than a dial indicator.

 quill

-A shaft that moves the spindle in and out of the mill head.
-The quill controls the spindle’s depth.
+A component on manual mills that moves the spindle in and out of the mill head.
+The quill can be controlled automatically or manually, such as with a lever or handwheel, to adjust spindle depth.

 radius

-The distance between a point on a circle’s circumference and its center.
-The radius of an edge finder’s pin must be factored into locating an exact workpiece edge.
+The distance between a point on a circle's circumference and its center.
+The radius is equal to half of the width or thickness of a round or cylindrical object.

 reference point